Money

 Car tax exemptions

-Some drivers in the UK may be exempt from road tax, such as individuals with disabilities.
+Some drivers in the UK may be exempt from road tax, such as individuals with disabilities, historic vehicles and specialised agricultural vehicles.
 Please ensure you check with the DVLA for the most accurate and up-to-date information on VED exemptions.
 Not taxing your vehicle without permission or a valid reason can lead to legal issues.

 Conclusion

-To conclude, these changes come into effect on 1st April 2025 and will impact motorists across the whole of the UK.
+These changes come into effect on 1st April 2026 and will impact motorists across the whole of the UK.
 The most significant change to note is that registered keepers of EVs, zero and low-emission cars, motorcycles and vans will now pay tax in the same way petrol and diesel car owners do, including the ECS surcharge.

 The UK's best